Flexible Working: the hidden benefits

 Offering flexible working to the employees makes them feel that the employer truly understands their needs and expectations.
 Cooperation and support from employers results in a strong sense of loyalty and job satisfaction among the employees.
 A proactive strategy for flexible working ensures higher organisational commitment from the employees as they are more likely to feel fulfilled in their job.

-In an age where people switch jobs every few years, businesses can enjoy retention benefits through flexible working -63% of employees are more likely to stay with an employer who is pro flexible working.
+In an age where people switch jobs every few years, businesses can enjoy retention benefits through flexible working - 63% of employees are more likely to stay with an employer who is in favour of flexible working.
 Since flex employees are happier and more satisfied with their jobs, to the extent that 30% people would choose flexible working over a pay rise if they had a choice, they are more likely to stay with a company that offers this option.

 Access to broader talent pool